 I have been teaching ukulele for 3 years.
 I do a Ukulele unit every spring with my 5th grade where I teach a couple of scales and several chords.
 At the end of the year, the students use what they learned to write their own piece of music and perform it for their class.

-2) What was the problem?
+2) What supports did the student need?

 I have a student who is missing her right arm from the elbow down.
 She has always had a great attitude and work ethic.
 I rarely had to help her because she was so great at adapting to her needs on her own.
 However she struggled with the ukulele unit because she was unable to strum the strings.